TargetProcess/taucharts-docs/datasource/README.md

 [example jsBin](http://jsbin.com/hazelanari/2/embed?output&height=500px)

-According to this conception the API requires source data to be provided in form of structured table which can be expressed in javascript as an array of same-typed objects (e.g. in example above: name, age, gender, hasChild).
+TauCharts requires the source data to be provided in a form of structured table which can be expressed in javascript as an array of same-typed objects (e.g. in example above: name, age, gender, hasChild).

-NOTE: we plan to support X-Array format in the near future.

-By default TauCharts try to detect a dimension type which can be categorical or quantitative.
+By default TauCharts try to detect a dimension type which can be categorical, qualitative or quantitative.

+* Categorical: Represents data that can't be compared.
+Let's say, list of countries or names.
+* Qualitative: Can be ordered, but you can't say how bigger one value from the other.
+For example, you can say that Must Have is more important than Nice to Have, but you can't say that Must Have is twice as important.
+* Quantitative: That is easy.
+You can compare these variables, add them, multiply them, etc.

-Also you can explicitly specify dimension type within [dimensions] section:
+Also you can explicitly specify dimension type within *dimensions* section:

 ```javascript
 var plot = new tauCharts.Chart({